-As you can see below, Bill.com's revenue growth has been incredible over the last two years, growing from quarterly revenue of $54 million in Q2 FY2021, to $260 million.
+As you can see below, Bill.com's revenue growth has been incredible over the last two years, growing from $78.3 million in Q4 FY2021 to $296 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.7% in Q2.
+Bill.com's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.2% in Q4.

-That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop that is still a great gross margin, that allows companies like Bill.com to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite its decline over the last year, Bill.com's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Bill.com's free cash flow came in at $47.6 million in Q2, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Bill.com's free cash flow came in at $72.9 million in Q4, turning positive over the last year.

-Bill.com has generated $67.5 million in free cash flow over the last twelve months, a decent 7.87% of revenues.
-This FCF margin is a result of Bill.com asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.
+Bill.com has generated $156.6 million in free cash flow over the last 12 months, a solid 14.2% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.

-Sporting a market capitalization of $12.5 billion, more than $2.68 billion in cash and with positive free cash flow over the last twelve months, we're confident that Bill.com has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $11.2 billion, a $2.66 billion cash balance, and positive free cash flow over the last 12 months, we're confident that Bill.com has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering Bill.com, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think Bill.com is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
-On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+Bill.com may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+We think Bill.com is a good business.
+We'd expect growth rates to moderate from here, but its revenue growth has been exceptional over the last two years.
+On top of that, its impressive gross margins indicate excellent business economics and its strong free cash flow generation gives it re-investment options.